Design of Experiments project - 2012

 If you have any ethical doubts (e.g. experiments on animals or people) then rather choose another system.

-You may perform this project by yourself, with one other person, or with two other people.
+You may perform this project by yourself, with one other person.
 Try to ensure that the system is of interest to all group members, and that you can all contribute to the work.
-600-level students may work with one other person in the class.
+600-level students may also work with one other person in the class.

-It makes sense to use the same group members that you worked with in the assignments, since you will work on the take-home midterm around the same time as writing this project report.
+It makes sense to use the same group members that you worked with in the assignments, since you will work on the take-home midterm around the same time as working on this project.

 - Describe your objective for the system under investigation.
 What is/are the outcome variable/s you are investigating; how are they measured?